ioggstream/python-course/git-101/01-git.md

 `.gitignore` lists the files we're not interested in

 ```
-# Ignore all files not starting with h
+# Ignore all files not starting with "h"
 !echo "[^h]*" >> .gitignore
 !git status
 ```

-Now we have all `host*` files to be tracked.
+Now we trace all `host*` files!

 ---